David Roden Buxton: Career

 Buxton travelled extensively both for his career and privately.
-After leaving university he worked in Kenya and Uganda researching locusts, took part in a Natural History Museum expedition to the Ruwenzori Mountains, and, working with the Imperial Institute of Entomology, he discovered a previously unrecorded species of beetles that bear his name.
+After leaving university he worked in Kenya and Uganda researching locusts, took part in a Natural History Museum expedition to the Ruwenzori Mountains in 1934-35, and, working with the Imperial Institute of Entomology, he discovered a previously unrecorded species of beetles that bear his name.

 In 1937 he joined the Colonial Service and worked in Nigeria on the control of the tsetse fly, that carries sleeping sickness, and then in Sierra Leone as an education officer.
 He moved to Ethiopia and worked there from 1942 to 1949, firstly with the Colonial Service although during the last three years he was employed by the British Council on educational projects.
 He moved back to Europe in 1949 and continued to work for the British Council on various assignments in Austria, Italy and Germany.
 His final posting was in Cambridge from 1962 to 1969.

 Other

 In his obituary in The Times, Buxton is described as “a prolific photographer and a linguist”, a passionate traveller and, “by inclination, a scholar” and this is borne out by the number of publications in his name.

 Travelling with his parents and sister, Buxton first went to Russia in 1927 visiting Moscow and other cities and undertaking walking tours of the countryside.
-He returned to the Soviet Union on his own in 1928 to undertake a study on medieval architecture, visiting Central and North West Russia, the Volga Region and parts of the Ukraine and, in 1932, he travelled to Northern Russia.
+He returned to the Soviet Union on his own in 1928 to undertake a study on medieval architecture, visiting Central and North West Russia, the Volga Region and parts of Ukraine and, in 1932, he travelled to Northern Russia.
 He learnt Russian, one of the eight foreign languages in which he was proficient.
 His resultant book Russian Mediaeval Architecture published in 1934 was the first book in English on the subject and was reissued by Cambridge University Press in 2014.

 Later in life he made annual research trips to study wooden churches in Poland, Czechoslovakia, Hungary, Romania, Yugoslavia, Finland and Ukraine and his book, The Wooden Churches of Eastern Europe was published in 1981.
 Buxton also wrote on Ethiopia and, during his time in the country, studied its Christian culture bringing attention to its rock-hewn churches through articles in archaeological journals.
 He is also credited with helping to save the ancient church at Debre Damo, the earliest existing church in Ethiopia.
 In retirement in Cambridgeshire he continued his research on ancient Ethiopia with the assistance of a Fellowship from Clare Hall and wrote the book The Abyssinians for Thames and Hudson’s series, Ancient Places and People.

 A collection of Buxton's papers and photographs relating to Russian and Eastern European architecture is held by Cambridge University Library and further papers are held at UCL.